chmagitt/iothub-private-endpoint/chapters/vpngateway.md

 <br>

 ## Connect VPN client

+- Download the VPN client from VPN Gateway configuration page in  Azure Portal
+- Launch the VPN client and choose the downloaded file to automatic fill client settings
+- Choose the Azure VPN  gateway in the list of VPN server
+- Connect
-You can check the VPN client settings and the VPN gateway
+- You can check the VPN client and the VPN gateway connection prperties

 <img width="300" alt="vpngateway4" src="https://github.com/chmagitt/iothub-private-endpoint/blob/main/media/Vpngw4.png">
 <br>